Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: Novel Generalised Chemical Potentials

 ~~For non-abelian target group $G$ such as $SU(3)$, this algebra is non-commutative since

-~~ As Dirac taught us, an irreducible representation of $\mathcal{A}$ is characterised by a vector state diagonal in a complete commuting set.
+~~ As Dirac taught us, an irreducible representation of $\mathcal{A}$ is characterised by a vector state diagonal in a complete commuting set (CCS).
+Among them is a vector state diagonal in a CCS from $\hat{\cal{G}}$.
 This vector state may or may not be preserved under the time evolution induced by $\mu Q(\Xi) \in H$ ($H_0$ will not affect it).
-We will interpret the former as a colour deconfining state and the latter as colour-confining state for reasons given below.
+We will interpret the former as a colour deconfining state and the latter as a (generically) colour-confining state for reasons given below.
 In the latter case, for generic situations, the orbit of the vector state is ergodic as we shall also see below.

-~~The term $Q(\Xi )$ is already present in the Hamiltonian when it is derived from the gauge theory Lagrangian by Legendre transformation, as was observed in an earlier paper ( Balachandran, Nair, Pinzul, Reyes-Lega, Vaidya).
+~~The term $Q(\Xi )$ is already present in the Hamiltonian when it is derived from the gauge theory Lagrangian by Legendre transformation, as was observed in an earlier paper \cite{BNPRV}.
 It is the term